About the course …

 Junior class: average 8 students (max. class size is 15)

-average students advance one level each month.
-Through pre-testing and
+On average students advance one level each month.
+Through pre-

 Will I get a certificate?